awslabs/aws-az-failure-chaostoolkit/README.md

 > Warning: You are strongly advised to only utilize this extension in environments with non-production workloads, as the actions may cause unwanted downtime to your users.
 Be sure to check if there are any production workloads running in the target AWS account before running Chaos Toolkit experiments with this extension.

 This project is a collection of [actions][], gathered as an extension to the [Chaos Toolkit][chaostoolkit] to simulate an Availability Zone (AZ) failure across multiple AWS services for you to test the resiliency of your hosted applications.
+This project is purposefully built for simulating AZ failures.
+If you wish to utilize other fault injection actions with Chaos Toolkit, you might want to consider looking at the [Chaos Toolkit Extension for AWS](https://github.com/chaostoolkit-incubator/chaostoolkit-aws) for your experiments.

 [actions]: https://chaostoolkit.org/reference/api/experiment/#action
 [chaostoolkit]: https://chaostoolkit.org